NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 > "You definitely held us at the highest standards, and I am extremely sorry that I couldn't meet the expectations."

 Again, shifting the responsibility and making it about "me" and "my standards."
 I think the *lowest* standard was they film and capture all the raw footage.
-They did not.
+They signed on it.

 **I always considered myself a passionate amateur until this point, but now I realize how wide the spread in "professional" really is.**